pactumjs/pactum/docs/mock-server.md

 ### Pact Interactions

-The final way of adding behavior to mock server is through pact interactions.
+The final way of adding behavior to the mock server is through pact interactions.
 It is similar to a mock interaction & supports most of the options from it.

 Major differences between mock & pact interactions are

 * Pact Interactions generate a contract file which is later used for [Contract Testing](https://github.com/ASaiAnudeep/pactum/wiki/Contract-Testing)
-* Performs a **strong match** on a received requests query params & JSON body.
+* Performs a **strong match** on tje received request's query params & JSON body.
-* Performs a **loose match** on a received requests headers.
+* Performs a **loose match** on the received request's headers.

 Use `addPactInteraction` to add a pact interaction to the server.
-It returns a string containing id of the interaction. (*This id will be useful when you want add assertions based on call count or to check whether the interaction is exercised or not.*)
+It returns a string containing the id of the interaction. (*This id will be useful when you want to add assertions based on the call count or to check whether the interaction is exercised or not.*)

 ```javascript
 mock.addPactInteraction({